aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to DOCX using Python or Online App" h2="PPT to DOCX conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPT to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help a Python developer to automate the process of adding a PPT to DOCX conversion feature within an application.
+It is a two-step process that involves the use of Aspose.Slides for Python via .NET API to convert the PPT file to PDF and then Aspose.Words for Python via .NET API to save the created PDF into Microsoft Word as a DOCX format.
+The Aspose.Slides for Python via .NET API is a powerful tool that can be used to convert PPT files to PDF.
+It is a feature-rich API that supports a wide range of features such as creating, editing, and converting presentations.
+It also supports a wide range of image formats, including JPEG, PNG, TIFF, and BMP.
+The Aspose.Words for Python via .NET API is a powerful tool that can be used to save the created PDF into Microsoft Word as a DOCX format.
+It is a feature-rich API that supports a wide range of features such as creating, editing, and converting documents.
+It also supports a wide range of document formats, including DOC, DOCX, RTF, HTML, and PDF.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCX format.
+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help a Python developer to automate the process of adding a PPT to DOCX conversion feature within an application.
+It is a two-step process that involves the use of Aspose.Slides for Python via .NET API to convert the PPT file to PDF and then Aspose.Words for Python via .NET API to save the created PDF into Microsoft Word as a DOCX format.
+This API is a powerful tool that can be used to create, edit, and convert documents and presentations with ease.

 {{% /blocks/products/pf/feature-page-summary %}}